derf/db-fakedisplay/README.md

 You can then run the app using a Mojo::Server of your choice, e.g.  **perl index.pl daemon -m production** (quick&dirty, does not respect all variables) or **hypnotad** (recommended).

+All code in this repository may be used under the terms of the BSD-2-Clause (db-fakedisplay, see COPYING) and MIT (jquery, jqueryui, and marquee libraries;
+see the respective files) licenses.
+Attribution is appreciated.

 System requirements
 -------------------